-Well, as you can imagine, my series in the new book have raised some urgent questions in people’s minds about the gospel and about the church’s approach to evangelism.
+Well as you can imagine, my series and the new book have raised some urgent questions in people’s minds about the gospel and about the church’s approach to evangelism.
 So for the next half hour I’m going to sort of be on the hot seat.
-Phil Johnson, the executive director here at Grace To You is in the studio with me to represent you, really, the listeners and probe some of the questions you might have as a result of this study.
+Phil Johnson, the executive director here at Grace To You, is in the studio with me to represent you, really, the listeners and probe some of the questions you might have as a result of this study.
+Phil, welcome.

 PHIL JOHNSON: Thanks, John.
 I do have some questions for you.
 I’ve read the book and it’s a wonderful book, by the way.

 JOHN: Thank you.

 PHIL: And it really epitomizes your message over the years.
 It sums up much of what you’ve taught for years, so it’s nothing new.
 But this book and this series, “Hard to Believe,” cuts across the grain of so many segments of evangelical Christianity today that I know we have many listeners who are going to be eager to ask you some questions, some specific questions that have come up as a result of what you have been saying.
 So I’ll get to those questions in a minute, but to launch this discussion, why don’t you give us a quick summary of the book and tell listeners where the idea for Hard To Believe came from.
 And why this book and why now?